cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

     The Snakemake command will remain active while your jobs run, so it's recommended that you launch it inside a detachable terminal emulator (e.g. [GNU Screen](https://www.nixtutor.com/linux/introduction-to-gnu-screen/)) so you can disconnect from the cluster and keep your jobs running.

+#### Interactive sessions

+During development and testing you may want to be able to run command interactively.
+You can request an interactive session, which will run on a node, using the `srun` command with the `--pty` argument.

+For example, to request a 2-hour session with 4Gb RAM and 2 CPUs, you would do:

+`srun --mem=4096 -c 2 -t 120 --pty /bin/bash`

 ### Installing software

 Software management is left up to the user, and we recommend doing it by installing